Voice Therapy & Myofascial Release Therapy on Cleveland’s West Side

 I completed my Clinical Fellowship at Southwest General Health Center, where I worked in acute care, outpatient rehabilitation, and pediatric outpatient rehabilitation.
 I then returned to Dayton as a full-time voice and swallowing specialist at BBIVAR as well as the Professional Voice Center of Greater Cincinnati (ProVoice).
 In 2020, after returning home to Cleveland’s west side, I was able to expand my skill set to include telehealth treatment by exclusively seeing voice and upper airway patients online.

-Bringing Expert Voice Therapy to Cleveland’s West Side.
+Bringing Expert Voice Therapy and John Barnes Myofascial Release Therapy to Cleveland’s West Side.

-Recognizing the growing need for voice therapy services on the west side, I opened Voice Care Consultants.
-As a private practice speech therapist, I am able to offer expert-level voice therapy of a larger center while also offering the concierge services of a small practice.
-I am able to create flexible therapy schedules that fit in with my patients’ lives and prioritize communication by being responsive via text, email and phone.
+Recognizing the need for more holistic, personalized care, I opened Voice Care Consultants.
+As a private practice speech therapist, I am able to offer expert-level voice therapy of a larger center while also offering the holistic, individualized care of a small practice.

 Voice and upper airway problems are complex and involve multiple body systems.
 I take a whole-person, patient centered approach, whether we are meeting online or in the clinic.
-I believe that patients know their bodies best and should feel empowered to take ownership of their voice therapy journey.
+Specifically, I have over 100 hours of training in Myofascial Release therapy.
+I believe that patients know their bodies best and should feel empowered to take ownership of their voice therapy journey through education and self-care.

 Get started with Voice Care Consultants